ace-dent/dex98/README.md

 Produced by Andrew C.E.
 Dent and dedicated to the Public Domain (CC0 – free to use).
 Giving attribution is not required but always appreciated!
 Please read the separate `LICENSE` file.

-All trademarks and copyrighted material are the property of their respective owners, including:
+All trademarks are the property of their respective owners, including:
 &emsp; Tiger Electronics, Ltd.
 &emsp; Hasbro, Inc.
 &emsp; Nintendo Co., Ltd.